 You will also need about 8GB of hard drive space to store the sounds required by the various shows.

 For more detailed equipment information, please visit this article.

-Some organizations place restrictions on their networks that prevent RMS SampleSync, our sound library delivery utility, from running.
+Some organizations place restrictions on their networks that prevent Show Delivery Utility and RMS SampleSync (our sound library delivery utility) from running.
 Here are a few things you can try to work around this:

 Yes you can!

 1. Using another computer connected to the internet, download and install the software from this webpage: